isomerpages/mindef-rsaf-raid/pages/Partner Us.md

 <div>
 <h2>Open Innovation Topics</h2>
 <p> We put a spotlight on ongoing issues and innovation opportunities within RSAF and warmly invite potential partners to join us in crafting solutions and driving progress together.
 Got a tech solution that might fit our needs?
-We're all ears – <a href="https://www.mindef.gov.sg/web/portal/rsaf/home/">contact us</a> to see how we can work together.
+We're all ears – contact us to see how we can work together.
 </p>
 <div class="row">
   <div class="col">